alstr/todo-to-issue-action/README.md

 ### No issues have been created

 Make sure your file language is in `syntax.json`.
-Also, the action will not recognise TODOs in the first commit to a new repo, or existing TODOs that have already been committed.
+Also, the action will not recognise existing TODOs that have already been pushed.

 If a similar TODO appears in the diff as both an addition and deletion, it is assumed to have been moved, so is ignored.